Colleges by Location

 Tuition and Fees

-Tuition in 2023 was $26,100 for full-time domestic students.
+Tuition fees per academic year for full-time domestic students were $29,414 in 2023.
 Tennessee Wesleyan University is a private institution, so tuition is the same for all the accepted students.
-Fees per academic year required of full-time students came to a total of $1,250 in 2023.
+Fees per academic year required of full-time students amounted to $1,400 in 2023.

 Books and Supplies

-Another important financial factor to take into consideration is the estimated price of books and supplies for a college or university.
-The estimated expense of books and supplies for full-time students of this school is $1,400.
+Another important financial factor to consider is the estimated price of books and supplies for a college or university.
+Most students have to give about $1,400 for books and supplies during their time at Tennessee Wesleyan University.

 Boarding